Scribbles678/Sparky/docs/README.md

 **Without Supabase:**
 - Bot still works and executes trades
-- No trade history logging
+- No trade history logging or dashboard integration
-- No dashboard integration
+- Position price updater & auto-sync services are skipped
-- Trades only logged to Winston files
+- Trades/events are only written to Winston log files

 ## Integration with TradeFI Dashboard